 - My work style matches the work style of the company.* Alignment isn’t just about values, but also about working style.
-By asking this question, you’ll learn a lot about what teams and departments and employees feel supported at this company, and which ones don’t.
+By asking this question, you’ll learn a lot about which teams, departments, and employees feel supported at the company, and which don’t.

 Everyone knows that one of the biggest elements to employee engagement are the people they work directly with.
 The work they do with their team, the way they work with their team, and the friendships they’ve made at work all make a huge difference to an employee’s engagement levels.

 - I learn a lot from my coworkers.* Collaboration depends on employees understanding how other people work and what they’re working on.
 Employees being open to learning from their coworkers also indicates a degree of mutual respect, which increases productivity.

 - We regularly take time to figure out ways to improve our team’s work processes .* When a team is constantly refining their processes, that's a great sign that people are internally aligned and committed to working toward a goal.